LAST UPDATED: 01/10/2025

 THE FLOOD

 Genesis 6 gives the sad account of the state of humanity prior to the worldwide flood during the days of Noah.
 Genesis 6:5 states, “And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.”
 Genesis 6:6 states, "And it repented the LORD that he had made man on the earth, and it grieved him at his heart".
 “And the LORD said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.
 But Noah found grace in the eyes of the LORD,” Gensis 6:7-8.
 All people on earth died except the eight people who were found righteous in the eyes of God: Noah, Noah’s wife, and Noah’s three sons and their wives.
 Scripture indicates that Noah testified to the world about the coming flood for 120 years.
-The people who perished in the flood died because they refused to acknowledge God or seek His forgiveness.
+The people who perished in the flood died because they refused to acknowledge God, obey God, or seek His forgiveness.
 Noah, on the other hand, is described as righteous, blameless, and obedient in that he “walked with God,” Genesis 6:9.

-FIRE NEXT TIME
+SECOND COMING - FIRE NEXT TIME

 2 Peter 3:7 means that the current heavens and earth, just like the original world destroyed by the flood, are being preserved by the same power of God's word, but for a future judgment by fire, when the ungodly will be destroyed.
 The verse serves to counter mockers who deny Christ's return and final judgment, emphasizing that God's word created the world and will also bring about its fiery destruction.
 This event is followed by God's promise to create "new heavens and a new earth" where only righteousness will dwell.
 This fiery cleansing is not a complete annihilation but a purification and renewal of the present earth.